Military Divorce Attorney: Protecting Your Rights in Divorce

 What is the 10/10 Rule in a Military Divorce?

 These timelines can impact how assets and benefits are divided during a divorce.
-If the couple falls under the 10/10 rule, then the civilian spouse will have direct access to their rightful military benefits.
+If the couple falls under the 10/10 rule, the civilian spouse will have direct access to their rightful military benefits.
 If they do not, then the service member will receive military benefits and will be responsible for giving the civilian spouse what they are entitled to.

 20/20/20 Rule

 The 20/20/20 rule means that the military spouse has served 20 years, the couple has been married for 20 years, and those two timelines overlapped for at least 20 years.
-When this rule is met, the civilian spouse can qualify for their own TRICARE health insurance plan, plus they keep military Post Exchange access and other benefits.
+When this rule is met, the civilian spouse can qualify for their own TRICARE health insurance plan, plus they keep military post exchange access and other benefits.

 20/20/15 Rule